BLOG

 Backyard Birds made with the Box of Crayons fabric bundle

-I call the Box of Crayons bundle my grown-up rainbow.
+These are also solid backgrounds, but in a more grown-up rainbow.
 The colors are still intense, but a little more muted.
 The yellow is mustard rather than sunshine.
-This bundle also includes a brown and a grey.
+There are also some neutrals (brown and a grey) in the mix.

 applique birds made with the Rainbow Sherbet bundle of Kona cotton solids